ItsJuniorDias/Discord-Clone/README.md

 # Discord-Clone
-:duck built application based on the basic functionalities of discord, using Redux (Ducks pattern) on the front-end
+:duck: built application based on the basic functionalities of discord, using Redux (Ducks pattern) on the front-end